Vision:

 - Relevant & Global Connections

-- Catered to cohort of learners, driven by their questions
+- Catering to cohort of learners, driven by their questions

 Student Voice: